-Congratulations to Batman's April Teacher of the Month!
+Congratulations to Bateman's April Teacher of the Month!

 What an honor it is to be recognized as April’s Teacher of the Month!
 I am truly thankful to be a part of Bateman’s family and community.